 Rate limit

 Poodle API endpoints are rate-limited to ensure fair usage and maintain service stability.
-Exceeding the rate limit for an endpoint will result in a 429 Too Many Requests
+Exceeding the rate limit for an endpoint will result in a 429 Too Many Requests error.

 Rate limit headers